Lumavate-Team/documentation/docs/2-development.rst

       :width: 400px
       :alt: Image of the Lumavate Add Version page

       The Add Version page is split into four to five sections.
-The first section allows the user to use a previous version as a template.
-The second section asks for basic information about the version.
-The third and fourth section asks for additional variables the version may need.
-The final section allows the user to upload his/her version image.
+      	- first section allows the user to use a previous version as a template
+	- second section asks for basic version information
+	- third and fourth sections allow the user to add additional variables
+	- last section asks the user to upload his/her version image

    a) To make a version from scratch: